 - For information about locating a Family PACT provider near you, visit the Family PACT website.
 Enter your zip code in the prompt on the left hand side of the page.

-- In most cases Medi-Cal benefits are available right away while eligibility determination is completed by State Eligibility Specialists.
+- In most cases, temporary Medi-Cal benefits are available right away while a final eligibility determination is completed by State Eligibility Specialists.

-You may receive full-scope Medi-Cal coverage through BCCTP if you meet all of the following:
+An individual may receive coverage through BCCTP if all of the following requirements are met:

-- Have been screened and found to be in need of treatment for breast and/or cervical cancer (women only), follow-up care for cancer or precancerous cervical lesions/conditions by an CDP:EWC or Family PACT provider
+Have been screened and found to be in need of treatment for breast (women and men) and/or cervical cancer (women only), follow-up care for cancer or precancerous cervical lesions/conditions by an CDP:EWC or Family PACT provider

-- Have a monthly gross family income at the time of screening and diagnosis, that is at or below 200 percent of the federal poverty level for the family size.
+Have monthly gross family income at the time of screening and diagnosis, which is at or below 200 percent of the federal poverty level for the family size.

 Have been screened and found in need of treatment for breast (men and women) and/or cervical cancer (women only), follow-up care for cancer or precancerous cervical lesions/conditions by an EWC or Family PACT provider

-Are a female under 65 years of age with non-citizen or unsatisfactory immigration status
+Female under 65 years of age with unsatisfactory immigration status